It came to me yesterday - in an epiphany:

 Update 2015

-I have long thought about the my early entry and now know more.
+I have long thought about my early entry and now know more.
 If 2 identical objects are added together, they equal 1.
 They are indistinguishable.
-I have also leant this is an assumption at the quantum level where particles are assumed to be identical; more support to my fractal quantum theory.
+I have also learned this is an assumption at the quantum level where particles are assumed to be identical, which supports my fractal quantum theory.

 Blair